Nick Hayden

-Nick Hayden (born February 4, 1986) is an American former professional football defensive tackle who played in the National Football League for the Carolina Panthers, Cincinnati Bengals and Dallas Cowboys.
-He played college football at the University of Wisconsin and was selected by the Panthers in the sixth round of the 2008 NFL draft.
+Nick Hayden (born February 4, 1986) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the Carolina Panthers, Cincinnati Bengals, and Dallas Cowboys.
+He played college football for the Wisconsin Badgers and was selected by the Panthers in the sixth round of the 2008 NFL draft.

 Early life

 Hayden attended Arrowhead High School, where he played as a defensive tackle, receiving All-State honors two straight years and the Defensive Lineman of the Year award in 2002.

 He accepted a football scholarship from the University of Wisconsin–Madison.
 He became a starter at defensive tackle as a sophomore, registering 56 tackles, 5.5 sacks (led the team), one forced fumble, 4 passes defensed and 3 fumble recoveries.
 The next year, he had 27 tackles and one blocked kick.
 In his final season he posted 48 tackles, 4.5 sacks, 3 fumble recoveries (led the team), 2 passes defensed and one blocked kick.

 In college, he started the final 39 games of his career, registering 132 tackles, 10 sacks, one forced fumble, 6 fumble recoveries (third most in school history), 6 passes defensed and 2 blocked kicks.